kyrikakis/kube-cluster-ansible/README.md

 * If your want to alter the default settings e.g. adding a proxy or selecting your favorite network provider: [defaults](./inventories/group_vars/all.yml)

-Now you can provision your K8s cluster with:
+Now you can provision your K8s cluster running on the project root:

 `ansible-playbook playbooks/deploy-cluster.yml`